-My session fee for 45 minutes of individual psychotherapy is \$195.
+My session fee for 45 minutes of individual psychotherapy is \$150.
 Once an appointment is scheduled, you will be expected to pay the session fee unless you provide notice of cancellation at least 24 hours in advance of the session time (unless we agree you were unable to give 24 hours' notice due to circumstances beyond your control).
-The 24-hour notice period includes weekends, a.k.a., if your session is on Monday at 10am, you must cancel before Sunday at 10am.
 Notice of cancellation must be given by phone (not email, text message, etc.).
 If possible, I will try to find a time to reschedule the appointment.
 Your credit card information will be kept on file and will automatically be charged if an appointment is missed or cancelled with less than 24 hours' notice.

-In addition to weekly therapy sessions, I charge the same posted professional rate of \$195 per 45 minutes for other professional services you may need, though I will break down the cost if we work for periods of less than 45 minutes.
+In addition to weekly therapy sessions, I charge the same \$150 per 45 minutes for other professional services you may need, though I will break down the cost if we work for periods of less than 45 minutes.
 Other services include conversations over the phone lasting longer than five minutes, consultations with other professionals with your permission, preparation/copying of records or treatment summaries, writing letters on your behalf, and performing any other service you may request of me.